Advanced search

 4.4 Special warnings and precautions for use

-Atropine sulfate should be used with caution in children, the elderly and those with Down's syndrome.
-It should be given with caution to patients with diarrhoea, urinary retention or fever, and when the ambient temperature is high.
+Atropine sulfate should be used with caution in children, the elderly and those with Down's syndrome who may be more susceptible to its adverse effects.
+It should be given with caution to patients with diarrhoea, urinary retention.
+Due to the risk of hyperthermia it should not be given to patients, especially children, when the ambient temperature is high.
+It should be used with caution in patients with fever.
 Care is required in patients with acute myocardial infarction as ischaemia and infarction may be exacerbated and in patients with hypertension.

-Caution is also required when using the drug in patients with conditions characterised by tachycardia such as thyrotoxicosis, cardiac insufficiency or failure and during cardiac surgery.
+Caution is also required when using the drug in patients with conditions characterised by tachycardia such as thyrotoxicosis, tachyarrhythmias, heart failure, coronary heart disease and during cardiac surgery.
 Paradoxical atrioventricular block or sinus arrest has been reported following administration of atropine in a few patients after heart transplantation.
 The use of atropine for therapeutic or diagnostic procedures in heart transplant patients should be undertaken with extreme caution, and ECG monitoring and equipment for immediate temporary pacing should be available.

-Caution is required when atropine is administered systemically to patients with chronic obstructive pulmonary disease, as a reduction in bronchial secretions may lead to the formation of bronchial plugs.
+Caution is required when atropine is administered systemically to patients with chronic obstructive pulmonary disease, as a reduction in bronchial secretions may lead to the formation of mucous plugs.

 Antimuscarinics such as atropine may delay gastric emptying, decrease gastric motility and relax the oesophageal sphincter.
 They should be used with caution in patients whose conditions may be aggravated by these effects e.g. reflux oesophagitis.